 #1 Store ALL accessories

-From handrails to swim ladders to racks, make sure your accessories are in a safe, dry place for colder months.
+Make sure your accessories, from handrails to swim ladders to racks, are in a safe, dry place for colder months.
 That way, you won’t have to worry about damage and replacing them in spring.
-It may not be enough to raise them out of the water.
+Raising them out of the water may not be enough.
 Consider the average temperatures in the winter where you live.
-It’s likely best you keep them in a shed, garage or other covered, closed storage area.
+It’s likely best you keep them in a shed, garage, or other covered, closed storage area.

-#2 Do a thorough inspection of boat and docking materials before and again during
+#2 Do a thorough inspection of the boat and docking materials before and during

-Make sure everything is up to snuff, from cables, to boat lifts and beyond, if possible, before the coldest months arrive.
-If this is not possible, it’s essential you inspect your boat and dock before reported snow or freezes.
-If there’s any issues before a winter storm, it’ll be much worse (and more expensive) after.
-Contact us if you are having any issues – we’re happy to assist with our decades of experience, or help you find a local technician if additional expertise is needed.
+Make sure everything is up to snuff, from cables to boat lifts and beyond, before the coldest months arrive.
+If this is impossible, inspect your boat and dock before reporting snow or freezes.
+If there are any issues before a winter storm, they’ll be much worse (and more expensive) after.
+Contact us if you have any problems—we’re happy to assist with our decades of experience or help you find a local technician if additional expertise is needed.

 #3 Prepare for ice

-Dock Blocks’ modular floating docks can withstand snow and ice, but in case you’re worried, your blocks are easy to remove!
-To prevent ice buildup, consider a bubbler and make sure your dock is an ideal position to handle wind and waves.
+Dock Blocks’ modular floating docks can withstand snow and ice, but if you’re worried, your blocks are easy to remove!
+To prevent ice buildup, consider a bubbler and ensure your dock is in an ideal position to handle wind and waves.
 If you have a wooden dock, a bubbler is essential.
 Even then, there are risks associated with damage.
-A removable and durable material like HDPE is always a better option to standard, brittle wooden docks come winter.
+A removable and durable material like HDPE is always a better option than standard, brittle wooden docks come winter.

 #4 Follow local laws and marina regulations

 Check to make sure you’re complying with local laws – some municipalities require the removal of boats and docks in the winter.
 You’ll also want to check your marina’s rules if your dock is parked somewhere that is not private.
-Do research ahead of time so there’s no surprises (or tickets).
-Even if you aren’t legally required to remove your boat in the off, colder season, consider that boats can be damaged from long exposure to winter weather.
+Research ahead of time so there’s no surprises (or tickets).
+Even if you aren’t legally required to remove your boat in the off-season, consider that your vessel can be damaged from prolonged exposure to winter weather.
 You’re better off storing it.

-For more boating and docking tips, be sure to check out our blog.
-If you want to avoid expensive damage, switch to Dock Blocks.
+Check out our blog for more boating and docking tips.
+To avoid expensive damage, switch to Dock Blocks.
 Contact us today.